carlos-andres-rodriguez-torres/Mini-Hackathon-Markdown/README.md

 # 📝 Mini-Hackathon-Markdown

 This repository contains a mini project to extract information from a web page and convert it into **Markdown** format.
 The goal is to practice web scraping, data processing, and working with Markdown files.
+The solution **https://www.firecrawl.dev/**

 ---